AzugBe/azugbe.github.io/_pages/privacy.md

 ### 4. Collection of general data and information

-The website of AZUG vzw collects a series of general data and information when a data subject or automated system calls up the website.
+The website of AZUG (BUG - Initiative vzw) collects a series of general data and information when a data subject or automated system calls up the website.
 This general data and information are stored in the server log files.
 Collected may be (1) the browser types and versions used, (2) the operating system used by the accessing system, (3) the website from which an accessing system reaches our website (so-called referrers), (4) the sub-websites, (5) the date and time of access to the Internet site, (6) an Internet protocol address (IP address), (7) the Internet service provider of the accessing system, and (8) any other similar data and information that may be used in the event of attacks on our information technology systems.

-When using these general data and information, AZUG vzw does not draw any conclusions about the data subject.
+When using these general data and information, AZUG (BUG - Initiative vzw) does not draw any conclusions about the data subject.
 Rather, this information is needed to (1) deliver the content of our website correctly, (2) optimize the content of our website as well as its advertisement, (3) ensure the long-term viability of our information technology systems and website technology, and (4) provide law enforcement authorities with the information necessary for criminal prosecution in case of a cyber-attack.
-Therefore, AZUG vzw analyzes anonymously collected data and information statistically, with the aim of increasing the data protection and data security of our enterprise, and to ensure an optimal level of protection for the personal data we process.
+Therefore, AZUG (BUG - Initiative vzw) analyzes anonymously collected data and information statistically, with the aim of increasing the data protection and data security of our enterprise, and to ensure an optimal level of protection for the personal data we process.
 The anonymous data of the server log files are stored separately from all personal data provided by a data subject.

 ### 5. Subscription to our newsletters

-On the website of AZUG vzw, users are given the opportunity to subscribe to our user group's newsletter.
+On the website of AZUG (BUG - Initiative vzw), users are given the opportunity to subscribe to our user group's newsletter.
 The input mask used for this purpose determines what personal data are transmitted, as well as when the newsletter is ordered from the controller.

-AZUG vzw informs its members and business partners regularly by means of a newsletter.
+AZUG (BUG - Initiative vzw) informs its members and business partners regularly by means of a newsletter.
 The newsletter may only be received by the data subject if (1) the data subject has a valid e-mail address and (2) the data subject registers for the newsletter shipping.
 A confirmation e-mail will be sent to the e-mail address registered by a data subject for the first time for newsletter shipping, for legal reasons, in the double opt-in procedure.
 This confirmation e-mail is used to prove whether the owner of the e-mail address as the data subject is authorized to receive the newsletter.

 During the registration for the newsletter, we also store the IP address of the computer system assigned by the Internet service provider (ISP) and used by the data subject at the time of the registration, as well as the date and time of the registration.
 The collection of this data is necessary in order to understand the (possible) misuse of the e-mail address of a data subject at a later date, and it therefore serves the aim of the legal protection of the controller.